mojolicious/mojo.js/docs/Rendering.md

 ```

 Everything else is up to your bundler of choice, so you need to consult its documentation for further information.
 And
-where your keep your asset sources, such as `.vue` and `.jsx` files, is not important, as long as your bundler can find
+where you keep your asset sources, such as `.vue` and `.jsx` files, is not important, as long as your bundler can find
 them.
 Using a directory named `assets` or `frontend` in your application root directory is a good best practice though.

 ### Content Negotiation